feathersjs/feathers/docs/api/schema/typebox.md

 })
 ```

+If you see an error stating `Error: strict mode: unknown keyword: "instanceOf"`, it's likely because you need to extend your configuration, as shown above.

 #### Constructor

 Verifies that the value is a constructor with typed arguments and return value.
 Requires [Extended Ajv Configuration](#extended-configuration).